sciZer0/7/v/README.md

 * with the native, powerfully-decreasing total-supply token (**new**)
 * with over 100,000,000 owners of the native token (**new**)
 * with the best Gini coefficient (**new**)

+The blockchain provides more democracy and more fairness, hopefully making the whole system more suitable for the future, for the next generations.

 The narrative defined by the blockchain involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.